Skip to main content

 Irrespective of your chosen notification mode, ensure that your incident response plan includes cloud provider alerts.
 Determine the right priority of such alerts so that your team can respond effectively.
 Include cloud provider alerts in your incident response plans so that teams can correlate alerts from other parts of your systems with cloud provider alerts to dig down faster into the root cause.

 As noted in the previous sections, there are various challenges to monitoring cloud providers' status pages by yourself, unless you have only one or two such providers.
 There are various tools which aim to solve these pain points.
-IncidentHub is a SaaS tool created specifically to solve these challenges faced by Dev/Ops/SRE and IT Teams.
-You can create a free account which comes with 20 status page monitors and try it out.

-The Benefits of Using a Monitoring Tool
+The Benefits of Using a Status Page Aggregator

 Conclusion